 - They have been convicted of a child sex offence;

-- There is an adverse Australian Security Intelligence Organisation security assessment against them or an Interpol notice which suggest they are a risk to the Australian community; or
+- There is an adverse Australian Security Intelligence Organisation (ASIO) security assessment against them or an Interpol notice which suggests they are a risk to the Australian community; or

 - They are suspected of people smuggling, trafficking, genocide, war crimes, crimes against humanity, torture or slavery, or a crime of serious international concern.

 For character checks, many visas require police clearances.
-Some police clearances can take a significant period of time to obtain so it is important to arrange police clearance applications so that they can be attached to the visa application when the DIBP are ready to make a decision.
+Some police clearances can take a significant period of time to obtain so it is important to arrange police clearance applications so that they can be attached to the visa application when the Minister for Department of Home Affairs is ready to make a decision.

 Health and character assessments are to be completed at your cost.
 Both health and character assessments have a validity period of 12 months.
 When undertaking health checks and obtaining police clearances, consider the visa processing times.